 Sugar And Spices

 The addition of sugar and spices is optional but can transform the coffee’s profile.
-I adjust sugar to taste, adding it into the cezve before heating.
+I adjust sugar to taste, adding it into the cezve before heating to ensure the perfect blend of coffee and sugar.
 For spices, cardamom is a classic, but cinnamon and cloves can also be used to infuse the brew with additional layers of flavor.
 It’s these customizations that make Turkish coffee a personal and unique experience from whoever makes it.

 I like my coffee without sugar, but 90% of my guests ask for a little sugar, so I suggest you start with 1/2 a teaspoon per cup to start with.